sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 Example:

 	/*
 	For this example, to ease understanding, let's consider a CSV format with horizontal time series (with header row):

 	DIM1,DIM2,Value for 2016,Value for 2017,ATTR1,ATTR2,ANNOT,ATTR3 for 2016,ATTR3 for 2017
-	DIM1_VALUE_1,DIM2_VALUE_1,1.5931,1.5925,ATTR1_VALUE_2,"""en:English Text 1;fr:Texte français 1"";""en:English Text 2;fr:Texte français 2""",,ATTR3_VALUE_1,
+	DIM1_VALUE_1,DIM2_VALUE_1,1.5931,1.5925,ATTR1_VALUE_1,"""en:English Text 1;fr:Texte français 1"";""en:English Text 2;fr:Texte français 2""",,ATTR3_VALUE_1,
-	DIM1_VALUE_1,DIM2_VALUE_2,40.3426,40.3000,ATTR1_VALUE_1,,ANNOT_VALUE1,ATTR3_VALUE_1,ATTR3_VALUE_1
+	DIM1_VALUE_1,DIM2_VALUE_2,40.3426,40.3000,ATTR1_VALUE_2,,ANNOT_VALUE1,ATTR3_VALUE_1,ATTR3_VALUE_1

-	In SDMX-JSON, using "dimensionAtObservation=TIME_PERIOD" (default) the observations are presented in a similar way, grouped by time series (with the TIME_PERIOD dimension at observation level), but dimension and attribute values are replaced by their indices:
+	In SDMX-JSON, using "dimensionAtObservation=TIME_PERIOD" (default) the observations are presented in a similar way, grouped by time series (with the TIME_PERIOD dimension at observation level), but dimension values are replaced by their indices.
+Attribute values may also be replaced by their indexes, which - in this example - is done for ATTR1 and ATTR3 but **not** for ATTR2:
 	*/

 	"series": {
 		"0:0": {
-			"attributes": [1, [{"en": "English Text 1", "fr": "Texte français 1"}, {"en": "English Text 2", "fr": "Texte français 2"}]], "observations": {
+			"attributes": [0, [{"en": "English Text 1", "fr": "Texte français 1"}, {"en": "English Text 2", "fr": "Texte français 2"}]], "observations": {
 				"0": [1.5931, 0],
 				"1": [1.5925]